Kingdom Hearts III: Voice cast

 Kingdom Hearts III only features English and Japanese voice acting and lip syncing, despite previous entries in the series having dubbing in other languages.
 Nomura noted that the development team wanted to prioritize a global simultaneous release for the game, and given the time and resources for recording the dialogue, this would not have been possible with additional language recordings.
 Though the game has both English and Japanese voice acting, it does not have the ability to switch between them, as the development team found this feature difficult to properly support.
 A version of the game with Chinese subtitles will also be released.
 Kingdom Hearts III has full voice acting in optional dialogue moments outside of cut scenes, which is a first for the series.

-In the Japanese voice cast, Akio Otsuka, the voice actor for Xehanort's Heartless "Ansem", replaced his late father Chikao Ohtsuka, who played the villain Master Xehanort.
+In the Japanese voice cast, Akio Otsuka, the voice actor for Xehanort's Heartless Ansem, replaced his late father Chikao Ohtsuka, who voiced Xehanort.
 Miyu Irino returned to voice Sora and Vanitas as he faced more issues during recordings of the game.
 After finishing the game, Irino wondered if he might properly portray Sora in sequels due to his age gap.
-Mamoru Miyano also returned to voice Riku and his replica persona with similar difficulties to his more drastic age gap.
+Mamoru Miyano also returned to voice Riku and his replica with similar difficulties to his more drastic age gap.
 Miyano reflected that Riku had to act more positive, especially when interacting with his replica, since he understood his mindset.
 Risa Uchida provided the voice for Kairi and Xion again, noting that Kairi had a more mature perspective such as when she befriends Axel; in contrast, Uchida felt that Xion was more relatable.
 Olaf received a new Japanese voice actor in an updated patch following the arrest of his original Japanese voice actor, Pierre Taki.

 Haley Joel Osment returned to voice Sora in the English version.
 Due to Sora's lack of growth across the franchise, Osment faced the challenge of properly giving him the tone of a teenager.
 In retrospect, Osment found the idea of ending Kingdom Hearts III as an emotional moment as, while the series would not end with this installment, the narrative would give proper closure to the story started by the antagonist Xehanort.
-Tony Anselmo and Bill Farmer – who portrayed Donald Duck and Goofy in English were overjoyed with their multiple redesigns when the characters traveled to other worlds.
-Other actors include David Gallagher as Riku/Riku Replica, Bret Iwan as Mickey Mouse, and Alyson Stoner as Kairi and Xion.
-Jason Dohring, Willa Holland, Jesse McCartney and Mark Hamill reprise their roles as Terra, Aqua, Ventus, and Master Eraqus from Kingdom Hearts: Birth by Sleep, respectively; McCartney also reprises his role as Roxas.
+Tony Anselmo and Bill Farmer – who portrayed Donald Duck and Goofy in English, were overjoyed with their multiple redesigns when the characters traveled to other worlds.
+Other actors include David Gallagher as Riku and Riku Replica, Bret Iwan as Mickey Mouse, and Alyson Stoner as Kairi and Xion.
+Jason Dohring, Willa Holland, Jesse McCartney, and Mark Hamill reprise their roles as Terra, Aqua, Ventus, and Eraqus from Kingdom Hearts: Birth by Sleep, respectively; McCartney also reprises his role as Roxas.
 Dylan Sprouse appears in the Re Mind downloadable content as the voice of new character Yozora, and was overjoyed with his character due to him liking Japanese role-playing heroes.
-Rutger Hauer voices Master Xehanort, replacing Leonard Nimoy after his death in 2015; following Hauer's death in 2019, Christopher Lloyd portrayed the character in the Re Mind downloadable content.
+Rutger Hauer voices Xehanort, replacing Leonard Nimoy after his death in 2015; following Hauer's death in 2019, Christopher Lloyd portrayed the character in the Re Mind downloadable content.